 This type of approach is a valuable advantage to female partners and spouses because communication with and sensitivity to one another improves.
 And ultimately, isn’t that what all men and women want?

-So, if you feel locked-up and limited as a guy, participating in specialized therapy for men may be the key to feeling stronger, more alive and proud of your masculinity.
+So, if you feel locked-up and limited as a guy, participating in specialized individual, couples or group therapy for men may be the key to feeling stronger, more alive and proud of your masculinity.

 You’re not alone.
 Make yourself free.